kairon007/zerodha-1/README.md

 # zerodha
-Online trading using Artificial Intelligence Machine leaning with basic python on Indian Stock Market, trading using live bots indicator screener and back tester using rest API and websocket 😊
+Online trading using Artificial Intelligence Machine leaning with basic python on Indian Stock Market, trading using live bots indicator screener and back tester using rest API and websocket.
 @
 # Zerodha Live Automate Trading using AI ML on Indian stock market #